Antimatter543/antimatter543.github.io/_posts/obsidian_copies/2024-04-03-anti-does-socialisation.md

 Also, *it's just nice to have friends and a social circle too*.
 People who you can talk to when things get tough, classmates you can share ideas about hard assignment problems with, or genuine friends who are with you at your ups, downs, and everything in between.
 Friends do not happen in a vacuum.

 If you want to **improve** your ability to talk to humans, it's good to find a reason you want to do this.
 Why do you actually want to talk to more people?
 In my case, it's actually been a long time coming — I am quite interested in people, how they've lived their lives, their motives, goals, aspirations.
 I like biographies, y'know!
 And I find it interesting how two people the same age in the same location can have led such different lives, and yet still meet in that point of spacetime.
 Is that not cool?
 It's a genuine interest in how someone else has lived life, because I feel like that lets me inspect my life and see how I've done, if there's any changes I might want to make, etc. And it's fun!
+But overcoming the cliff that is *starting* a conversation was always in the way.

 ### Who am I - Details about the author

 I've always thought that advice should be understood with the context of the person giving it.
-Knowing the person whose words you read or listen to lets you understand *where and why[^2]* their advice is coming from. *Advice and knowledge is good, but it is also contextual.* Not very useful to listen to someone born with stupendous wealth talk about how they went through life if you started just above the poverty line for instance.
+Knowing the person whose words you read or listen to lets you understand *where and why[^2]* their advice is coming from. *Advice and knowledge is good, but it is also contextual.* It's not very useful to listen to someone born with stupendous wealth talk about how they went through life if you started just above the poverty line for instance.

 A lot of this knowledge effectively comes from me **brute force increasing my interactions**, post-August of 2023 (during semester 2 of uni).[^3] I forced myself to talk to a **minimum** of 2x strangers, twice a week, for around 11 weeks.
 Strangers mind you!
 I had to cold start conversations with people SO MUCH.
 In the first three weeks of going back to university I had talked to more unique people than I had in the last 6 months.
 Seriously.
 Of course, talking to someone I had already interacted with/am friends with *did not count* — I personally feel comfortable talking to friends, and I needed to get slightly uncomfortable — I needed to push myself.